Chapter 5. Postinstallation machine configuration tasks

 Red Hat Enterprise Linux CoreOS (RHCOS) supports multipathing on the primary disk, allowing stronger resilience to hardware failure to achieve higher host availability.
 Postinstallation support is available by activating multipathing via the machine config.

-Enabling multipathing during installation is supported and recommended for nodes provisioned in OpenShift Container Platform 4.8 or higher.
+Enabling multipathing during installation is supported and recommended for nodes provisioned in OpenShift Container Platform.
 In setups where any I/O to non-optimized paths results in I/O system errors, you must enable multipathing at installation time.
-For more information about enabling multipathing during installation time, see "Enabling multipathing with kernel arguments on RHCOS" in the Installing on bare metal documentation.
+For more information about enabling multipathing during installation time, see "Enabling multipathing post installation" in the Installing on bare metal documentation.

 On IBM Z® and IBM® LinuxONE, you can enable multipathing only if you configured your cluster for it during installation.
 For more information, see "Installing RHCOS and starting the OpenShift Container Platform bootstrap process" in Installing a cluster with z/VM on IBM Z® and IBM® LinuxONE.

-When a OpenShift Container Platform 4.14 cluster is installed or configured as a post-installation activity on a single VIOS host with "vSCSI" storage on IBM Power® with multipath configured, the CoreOS nodes with multipath enabled fail to boot.
-This behavior is expected, as only one path is available to the Node.
+When an OpenShift Container Platform cluster is installed or configured as a postinstallation activity on a single VIOS host with "vSCSI" storage on IBM Power® with multipath configured, the CoreOS nodes with multipath enabled fail to boot.
+This behavior is expected, as only one path is available to the node.

 Prerequisites

-- You have a running OpenShift Container Platform cluster that uses version 4.7 or later.
+- You have a running OpenShift Container Platform cluster.

 - You are logged in to the cluster as a user with administrative privileges.